Student wellbeing support program

-While the key tasks of a student wellbeing support officers will vary depending on the needs of individual school communities, they could include:
+While the key tasks of a student wellbeing support officer will vary depending on the needs of individual school communities, they could include:

-- Working closely with, and/or as part of the school learning and support team or wellbeing committee and deliver student resilience and wellbeing services.
+- Working closely with, and/or as part of the school learning and support team or wellbeing committee and delivering student resilience and wellbeing services.

 - Supporting the social and emotional wellbeing of students.